fuse-mars/spring-akka/README.md

 # spring-akka
 Spring project that uses Akka internally

+## Value
 This application is an example of a Spending Managment System.

 You can use it to record your breakfast, Lunch and Dinner expenses!

+## Simple explanation of the code
+User sends a request (restfull) to save a record, the controller then creates a command asking the writeWorker to write this record to db.

+Note: command is the record to be saved (for simplicity)

+For Reading, it's the same except it does not work well since there is no way to listen to messages from the readWorker (currently)

 It has two working API's
 * <host>/api/expenses/write?name=<name-of-the-food>&amount=<paid-amount>